Developing a Telegram Bot in Python

 f"{m.from_user.first_name}")

-The method for creating these buttons is very similar to the previous one.
+The method of creating these buttons is very similar to the previous one.
 An instance of the ReplyKeyboardMarkup class is created.
-While creating It is advisable to specify the parameter resize_keyboard=True so that the button is not too large.
+When creating it, it is advisable to specify the resize_keyboard=True parameter so that the button is not too large.

 Related Content